 SECTION 9.
-DURATION.

-- (a) An environmental covenant is perpetual unless: - (1) limited by its terms to a specific duration or the occurrence of a specific event; - 23 (2) terminated by consent pursuant to Section 10;[or] - 24 (3) terminated pursuant to subsection (b)[; or - (4) terminated or modified by judicial decree in an eminent domain proceeding, if: - 26 (A) the agency that signed the covenant first consents to the judicial action; and - (B) all persons identified in Sections 10 (a) and (b) are given notice of the pendency of the eminent domain proceeding]. - (b) A judicial decree terminating an environmental covenant or reducing its burden on the real property subject to the covenant under the doctrine of changed circumstances may be rendered only after:
+DURATION; AMENDMENT BY COURT ACTION.

+(a) An environmental covenant is perpetual unless it is:

+(1) by its terms limited to a specific duration or terminated by the occurrence of a specific event;

+(2) terminated by consent pursuant to Section 10;

+(3) terminated pursuant to subsection (b);

+(4) terminated by foreclosure of an interest that has priority over the environmental covenant; or proceeding;

+(5) terminated or modified in an eminent domain proceeding, but only if:

+(A) the agency that signed the covenant is a party to the

+(B) all persons identified in Section 10(a) and (b) are given notice of the pendency of the proceeding; and

+(C) the court determines, after hearing, that the termination or modification will not adversely affect human health or the environment.

+(b) If the agency that signed an environmental covenant has determined that the intended benefits of the covenant can no longer be realized, a court, under the doctrine of changed circumstances, in an action in which all persons identified in Section 10(a) and (b) have been given notice, may terminate the covenant or reduce its burden on the real property subject to the covenant.
+The agency's determination or its failure to make a determination upon request is subject to review pursuant to [insert reference to appropriate administrative procedure act].

-(1) all persons identified in Sections 10 (a) and (b) are given notice of the pendency of the judicial proceeding in which the determination is sought; and (2) the agency that signed the covenant has filed a determination with the court that the intended benefits of the original covenant can no longer be realized. (c) Except as otherwise provided in subsections(a) and (b), an environmental covenant may not be extinguished, limited, or impaired through issuance of a tax deed, foreclosure of a tax lien, or application of the doctrine of adverse possession, prescription, abandonment, waiver, or lack of enforcement, or any similar doctrine. (d) An environmental covenant may not be extinguished, limited, or impaired by application of [insert reference to state Marketable Title statute].]
-Preliminary Comments
+(c) Except as otherwise provided in subsections (a) and (b), an environmental covenant may not be extinguished, limited, or impaired through issuance of a tax deed, foreclosure of a tax lien, or application of the doctrine of adverse possession, prescription, abandonment, waiver, lack of enforcement, or acquiescence, or a similar doctrine.

+(d) An environmental covenant may not be extinguished, limited, or impaired by application of [insert reference to state Marketable Title and Dormant Mineral Interests statutes].

-- 1. Subject to the other provisions in this Act, environmental covenants are intended to be perpetual, as provided in subsection (a).
+1. Subject to the other provisions in this Act, environmental covenants are intended to be perpetual, as provided in subsection (a).
 A covenant may be limited by its terms as provided in this Section, or amended or terminated under Section 10.
-Alternatively, in the limited circumstances described in this section and with concurrence of the agency, it may be modified either in an eminent domain proceeding (if the optional text is retained) or in a judicial proceeding asserting "changed circumstances." - 2.
-Subsections (a)(3) and (4) provide that the agency's approval is required to modify or terminate an environmental covenant by an exercise of eminent domain or pursuant to the doctrine of changed circumstances.
-The rationale for this requirement is important.
+Alternatively, in the limited circumstances described in this Section it may be modified in an eminent domain proceeding which meets the requirements of Subsection (a)(5).
+With concurrence of the agency, an environmental covenant may also be terminated in a judicial proceeding asserting "changed circumstances" as provided in Subsection (b).

+2. Subsection (a)(5) provides special requirements to modify or terminate an environmental covenant by an exercise of eminent domain.
+The rationale for these special requirements is that an exercise of eminent domain may result in a change of use for real property.
+Such a change must ensure that it does not increase environmental risk related to the real property.